KarchinLab/SVCFit/README.md

 2.  compare: a dataframe used as reference for comparison

-3.  tolerance: an integer variable setting the threshold for genomic coordinates difference to be considered as the same event
+3.  tolerance: an integer variable setting the threshold for the maximum distance between structural variants to be considered as a single structural variant.

-4.  window: an integer variable setting threshold for how many svructural variant to be compared at once
+5.  window: an integer variable setting the threshold for how many structural variants should be checked for whether they overlap to form a single structural variant.

-Note: When *dat* and *compare* are the same dataframe, this function will remove overlapping structural variant and use averaged reads to represent this structural variant.
-When *compare* is the ground truth from a simulation, this function will additionally remove structural variants that are not in the simulation.
+Note: When *dat* and *compare* are the same dataframe, this function will merge overlapping structural variants and recompute the reads supporting the new structural variant by taking the average of the overlapping structural variants.
+When *compare* is the ground truth from a simulation, this function will also remove false positive structural variants that were not included in the simulation.

 ``` r
 checked=check_overlap(vcf, vcf)